 What is a Naming Ceremony?

-A naming ceremony is a unique way to welcome your new member into your family in a bit more of a personalised, family focused way.
-Whether that’s a new born, adoptive or step children.
+A Naming Ceremony is a unique way for families to welcome a new member into their fold in a bit more of a personalised, family-focused way.
+Whether that’s a newborn, adoptive or stepchildren.

 And no 2 ceremonies are ever the same.